flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 }
 ```

+### Listening to purchase updates

 In your app's `initState` method, subscribe to any incoming purchases.
 These
-can propagate from either underlying store, so it's important to listen as
+can propagate from either underlying store.
-soon as possible to avoid losing events.
+You should always start listening to purchase update as early as possible to be able
+to catch all purchase updates, including the ones from the previous app session.
+To listen to the update:

 ```dart
 class _MyAppState extends State<MyApp> {